-On July 30, 2013, HUD's Office of Community Planning and Development (CPD) issued a Notice providing guidance for charging pre-award costs of homeowners, businesses and other qualifying entities to CDBG Disaster Recovery Grants (CPD 13-05).
-This Notice supersedes the 2013 Notice and further clarifies how federal cross-cutting requirements related to environmental, Davis-Bacon, and Lead-Based Paint requirements apply to Community Development Block Grant Disaster Recovery (CDBG-DR) activities described in this guidance.
-In particular, this guidance provides clarification of Davis-Bacon prevailing wage requirements and the process that CDBG-DR grantees should use to request a prospective application of Davis-Bacon requirements from the Department of Labor for activities already in progress prior to a beneficiary's application for federal assistance.
+On July 30, 2013, HUD's Office of Community Planning and Development (CPD) issued a Notice providing guidance for charging pre-application costs of homeowners, businesses, and other qualifying entities to CDBG Disaster Recovery Grants (CPD 13-05).
+On November 14, 2014, CPD revised and reissued the guidance as CPD Notice 14-017.
+This Notice supersedes the 2013 Notice and the 2014 revision and further clarifies how federal cross-cutting requirements apply to Community Development Block Grant Disaster Recovery (CDBG-DR) activities described in this guidance.
+In particular, this revised guidance clarifies the applicability of the time limit on preapplication costs outlined in this Notice (one year after the date of the disaster) as it relates to environmental requirements and to grantee requests to charge costs that extend beyond the one year time limit.

-This Notice establishes requirements, procedures, and deadlines to be followed CDBG-DR grants awarded under the Disaster Relief Appropriations Act, 2013 (Pub.
+This Notice establishes requirements, procedures, and deadlines to be followed with respect to CDBG-DR grants awarded under the Disaster Relief Appropriations Act, 2013 (Pub.
 L. 113-2, enacted January 29, 2013) (the Act).

 Policy questions related to this guidance should be directed to the Disaster Recovery and Special Issues Division, Office of Block Grant Assistance, U.S. Department of Housing and Urban Development, telephone number (202) 708-3587.
 Persons with hearing or speech impairments may access this number via TTY by calling the Federal Relay Service at (800) 877-8339 (this number is toll-free).
-In the alternative, questions may be submitted electronically to Disaster\Recovery@hud.gov.
+In the alternative, questions may be submitted electronically to Disaster_Recovery@hud.gov.